ioer-dresden/jupyter-book-nfdi4biodiversity/CONTRIBUTING.md

 We want to make sure that we systematically reuse certain visual elements in the training materials.
 This is a collection of agreed style conventions.

+General conventions are:
+- Use short sentences.
+As a guide, use no more than 10 to 15 words.
+- Add a caption to Figures, e.g. `_Fig.: Linguee DeepL Grammar Check._`
+- Use the `.webp` format for figures.
+[Irfanview](https://www.irfanview.com/plugins.htm) with plugins comes with `webp` support, so it is easy to capture and save webp files.

 ## Check language and spelling (DeepL check)

 Words convey meaning, so it is best to use simple and easy to understand sentences.
 Tools like [Grammarly](https://app.grammarly.com/) or [Linguee DeepL](https://www.deepl.com/) can help with this.
 Be sure to use American English for training materials.